Building Forms in React with React Hook Form and Yup

 <input {...register('username')} />

-<input type='password' {...register('password')} />
+<input type="password" {...register('password')} />

-{password && password.length > 8 && (
+{password && password.length > 8 && <p>Password must be 8 characters or less</p>}

 </form>